dailystory/docs/articles/changelog/2020/september.md

 * Add support for custom button position for popups
 * Updates for designer consistency across editors
 * Add support for renaming files and folders in file manager
+* Bug Insert Image not working in Email Template Edit screen

 ## September 3, 2020
 * Updates for responsive UX